hylang/hy/docs/contrib/walk.rst

 Use ``__import__`` and ``type`` (or whatever metaclass) instead, if you must avoid this hoisting.

-When used in a nested function, nonlocal assignments to let-bound variables still require a ``nonlocal`` form.

 The ``let`` macro takes two parameters: a list defining *variables* and the *body* which gets executed. *variables* is a vector of